REPORT - Thought Process of a Champion

 It is therefore believed that by performing intensity intervals

-that produce lactic acid during practice the body will adapt and
+that produce lactic acid during practice the body will adapt

 After that you may now wonder where or what your training

 zone or intensity is for interval training.
-Your aerobic threshold zone
+Your aerobic threshold

-85% of your max heart rate you are working
+training below 85% of your max heart rate you are working

 your aerobic system and when you train above 85% of your max

 heart rate you are working your anaerobic zone.

 Im sure 90% of you have a gym contract so the few examples

 of some intervals to be done on the Concept2 Rower as most